All Episodes

 Yes.

-Uh and we've helped uh hundreds and hundreds of veterans coming back uh from combat to uh to address the issues of uh combat stress, uh post-traumatic stress.
+Yeah, our organization, Operation Restored Warrior, we've been around now for 10 years, and we've helped hundreds and hundreds of veterans coming back from combat to address the issues of combat stress, post-traumatic stress.

-Uh and uh and we do it in five days.
+And we do it in five days.

-Um that's a pretty amazing thing.
+That's a pretty amazing thing.

 Now, do you have enough space?

-Do you have enough people involved in this to for the demand that is out there, which is greater than we ever thought it could be, because the I know we I know the VA is changing, and I know there have been changes, and I know there are a lot of private organizations, you know, Rivers for Recovery, Building Homes for Heroes, uh the the Freedom Alliance, there's a ton of great great groups out there, but is everybody getting the help they need?
+Because I know the VA is changing, and I know there have been changes, and I know there are a lot of private organizations, you know, Rivers for Recovery, Building Homes for Heroes, the Freedom Alliance.

-Uh no, no, they're they're not.
+No, no, they're not.

-I mean, the uh the number is overwhelming.
+I mean, the number is overwhelming.

 In fact, what we did, Sean, is we took the five-day program and literally had been praying about this.

-Like, how do we scale what we're doing so that we can bring this 22 plus a day of suicides down to zero?
+Like, how do we scale what we're doing so that we can bring this 22-plus a day of suicides down to zero?

-And and I think we found the answer.
+And I think we found the answer.

-Uh it's been it's it just keeps ramping because of the overdeployment.
+It just keeps ramping because of the overdeployment.

-I mean, really the armed services needs to be sending every single guy that's served, especially these multiple deployments, they've got to be communicating with them and tell them, hey, if you ever need help, this is what you do.
+They've got to be communicating with them and tell them, hey, if you ever need help, this is what you do.

 I've met people that have gone through programs and they come back on the other side, different people.